Robust Inference Methods for Latent Group Panel Models under Possible Group Non-Separation: Settings

+The primary objective of this paper is to develop tests for general linear hypotheses that account for estimation uncertainty in the group assignments.
+However, stating the null hypothesis in this context is nontrivial because the group membership is unknown.
+Suppose that we would like to test the null hypothesis $H_0: R\theta^0 = r$, where $R$ is a $q \times GK$ nonrandom matrix with $\mathrm{rank}(R) = q$, $\theta^0 = (\theta^{0'}_1,\dots,\theta^{0'}_G)'$, and $r$ is a $q \times 1$ nonrandom vector.
+Despite appearing to be a standard testing problem, testing $H_0$ is nonstandard because the group structure $\gamma^{0}$ is unknown and needs to be estimated.

+Instead, we consider null hypotheses given a group membership structure.
+For any group membership structure $\gamma = (g_1,\dots,g_N)'$, we define the following pseudo true parameters:

+where PCR and TSK correspond to clustering procedures we introduce below.
+We then stack the group-specific coefficients so that $\theta_{v} (\gamma) = (\theta'_{v,1} (\gamma),\dots,\theta'_{v,G}(\gamma))'$ where $v \in \{PCR, TSK\}$.
+We emphasize that the pseudo true parameters under the null hypothesis depend on the clustering procedure we use.
+When the group structure holds, and the groups are assigned according to the true group membership structure, that is $\gamma = \gamma^0$, then $\theta_{v}(\gamma^0) = \theta^0$ for the true group-specific coefficients for $v \in \{PCR, TSK\}$.
+However, the groups do not need to be assigned according to the true group membership structure, and indeed the group structure need not hold at all in our framework.
+This feature makes our procedures robust to the misspecification of the number of groups and violations of group separation.

+We hence state the null hypotheses based on the estimated group membership structure.
+Let $\gamma_{D} = (g_{1,D},\dots,g_{N,D})'$ be an estimator of $\gamma^0$ based on the data set $D$.
+Our null hypothesis is

-Despite appearing to be a standard testing problem, the null hypothesis $\mathcal{H}_0$ presents several challenges, and testing it is nonstandard.
-These challenges arise because the null hypothesis depends on the group structure, $\boldsymbol{\gamma}$, which is unknown and needs to be estimated.
-When they are known, the usual Wald test statistic is applicable to $\mathcal{H}_0$ and is considered a standard testing problem.
-However, the Wald test statistic may lose its validity when the group structure is unobserved and estimated from the dataset before testing $\mathcal{H}_0$.
-A particularly important example is the homogeneity hypothesis, which posits that all or a subset of groups share the values of all or a subset of coefficients.
-The following subsection argues that this testing issue is practically relevant.
+This null hypothesis depends on the estimated group structure and thus is data-dependent, and we solve this issue by conditioning on $\gamma_D$ as discussed in Section \ref{sec:preliminaries}.
+The usual Wald test may lose validity when the group structure is unobserved and estimated from the dataset prior to testing $H_0$.
+A particularly important example is the homogeneity hypothesis, which posits that all groups, or a subset of them, share the values of all or some of the coefficients.

+We note that, in the rest of the paper, we write the null hypothesis as $H_0: R\theta = r$.
+That is, we drop the dependence of the pseudo-true coefficients on the estimated group structure and on the particular estimation method adopted.
+This choice is purely for notational simplicity and will not cause any confusion.